The importance of sex for women is often overlooked. Yet, for most women, sex plays a vital role in a loving relationship.

 The low (or non-existent) sex drive

-There are short-term influences such as a long day with children or at work, a fight with a friend (or your partner), illness…And then there are long-term influences such as age (menopause), critical health issues, or continual, chronic stress.
+There are short-term influences such as a long day with children or at work, a fight with a friend (or your partner), illness, and then there are long-term influences such as age (menopause), critical health issues, or continual, chronic stress.

-It is helpful to explain to your man why you aren’t in the mood, all while reassuring him it isn’t him but you just need a good night’s sleep, for instance.
+It is helpful to explain to your man why you aren’t in the mood, all while reassuring him it isn’t him, but you just need a good night’s sleep, for instance.

 For a libido that seems to have extinguished itself and doesn’t appear to be returning, it is a good idea to check in with your doctor, especially if you are approaching the age of menopause.